How we handle complaints

 If your customer doesn’t accept the decision, then it isn’t binding.
 However, they could still choose to take the issue to court.

-Occasionally, a consumer might accept the decision after the deadline has passed.
+Occasionally, a customer might accept the decision after the deadline has passed.
 If this happens, we’ll let you know if the decision is still binding.

 Complaints about how we’ve handled a case